 On 1 April 2020, the group completed the acquisition of VIVAT N.V. (subsequently renamed Athora Netherlands N.V. and referred to as 'Athora Netherlands'), an insurance group based in the Netherlands, from Anbang Group Holdings Co Ltd. The group, through its subsidiary Athora Netherlands Holding Limited ('ANH'), acquired 100% of the ordinary share capital of Athora Netherlands for cash consideration.
 Immediately following the acquisition of Athora Netherlands, the group sold 100% of the shares of its subsidiary VIVAT Schadeverzekeringen NV ('Schade') (Athora Netherlands' non-life business) to Nationale-Nederlanden Schadeverzekeringen Maatschappij NV ('NN Group').
-Thus, at the end of closing on 1 April 2020, the group owned 100% of the outstanding shares of Schade.
+Thus, at the end of closing on 1 April 2020, the group owned 100% of the outstanding shares of Athora Netherlands with NN Group owning 100% of the outstanding shares of Schade.